The Post-Funding Round Dilemma: What to Do After the Big Raise

 The average Series B from venture capitalists gives startups an additional $33 million to drive growth.
 But while pure revenue growth is still crucial, new investors and earlier ones want to see that you can scale the economics of your business efficiently.

-Since headcount can account for as much as 70% of your overall expenses, it’s no surprise that a large chunk of your Series B will go toward scaling your teams.
+Since workforce spend can account for as much as 70% of your overall expenses, it’s no surprise that a large chunk of your Series B will go toward headcount planning to scale your teams.
 However, hiring isn’t the focal point of Series B spending the way it is after raising a Series A. According to John Luttig, a Principal at Founders Fund, you should be using Series B funds to scale the business model with a focus on financial efficiency:

 “Series B is all about expanding market reach.
 You’ll need to invest heavily into sales and marketing engines.
 And it’s vital to have the financial infrastructure in place to measure and track returns on capital invested in go-to-market efforts.
 Metrics like CAC, lifetime value, payback, rep ramp, and magic number are key for efficient growth.”